Hamas-Israel Conflict: Premature Quadruplets Born in the Midst of War – The Heartbreaking Reality of a Mother’s Struggle

 At 8 months pregnant, the doctors finally decided to induce labor.
 She gave birth to quadruplets on December 18, in the middle of the war.
 Due to lack of space in hospitals, Iman has to leave, leaving Mohammad behind, the newborn requiring medical monitoring.

 “The health of the fourth baby was unstable.
 It only weighs 1 kilo.
 He may not survive, explains the young Palestinian.
 Praise God, the other three babies were born healthy.”
 She hasn’t seen Mohammad since he was born.
-“I worry about him, but the road is dangerous” to go visit him, says Iman Al-Masry.
+“I worry regarding him, but the road is dangerous” to go visit him, says Iman Al-Masry.
 It’s a friend of her husband’s who watches him.

 Due to lack of food, she does not have enough milk to breastfeed them.